littlepunks/autohome/README.md

 # To Do

 ## General
+- Look at test.html for new way to do graohs.
+Need to save data in memory and send to client when asked.
 - For each control have optional and default settings, especially related to visuals and alerting.
 () = optional
 {} = default